hallard/WeMos-Matrix-Shield-DMA/README.md

 <img src="https://github.com/hallard/WeMos-Matrix-Shield-DMA/blob/main/pictures/esp32-mini.jpg">

-**V1.8 and V1.8a boards are untested** so until I validate use them at your own risk, but I'm confident it should works out of the box.
+**V1.9 are untested** so until I validate use them at your own risk, but (this time) I'm confident it should works out of the box.

+**V1.8 and V1.8a boards are not working** I've been too confident, this is the 1st time I need to throw out all boards.
+Reason is that both ESP32 headers the ones side by side were reversed (on each side).
+I mean the 1st was the 2nd and vice versa), So as you can imagine nothing was unable to works, even flashing ESP32.

 # Detailed Description